mtoensing/simpletoc/readme.txt

 = 4.4.7 =
 * Feature: Added option to replace ul tag with ol tag.
 This will add decimal numbers to each heading in the TOC.
-* Feature: Works in nested blockes.
-This means support for column block layouts.

 = 4.3 =
 * Feature: Support for non-latin headlines.
 SimpleTOC now uses a character block list rather than an allow list.